 About 3M Filtrete: For nearly 25 years, Filtrete Brand has been helping homeowners make every breath count by delivering cleaner air to millions of homes.
 Developed by 3M scientists and engineers, Filtrete Electrostatic Air Filters are designed with exclusive Filtrete Brand 3-in-1 technology from 3M that pulls in and traps unwanted particles — such as dust, pollen, mold spores, bacteria and viruses — while letting cleaner air flow through.
 Filtrete Filters are consistently rated highly by a leading magazine that rates consumer products.

-Standard Abstract : Air Filters
+Standard Abstract : HVAC/ Furnace Filters

 Why and how we certify HVAC and furnace filters – a Q&A